Thomas Anderson (Medal of Honor): Civil War

 Assigned next to the war-ending Appomattox Campaign, Anderson and the 1st West Virginia Cavalry fought in the battles of Dinwiddie Court House (March 31), Five Forks (April 1) and Sailor's Creek (April 6) during the early spring of 1865.
 It was at this juncture that Anderson performed the act of valor which resulted in his being awarded the U.S. Medal of Honor on May 3.
 While fighting as a corporal with the 1st West Virginia Cavalry in the Battle of Appomattox Station on April 8, he captured the flag of a Confederate States Army regiment.
 He was then also present with his regiment for the Battle of Appomattox Court House (April 9).

 Anderson officially mustered out from military life at Clarksburg, West Virginia on July 8, 1865.

 Post-war life

 Sometime around 1866, following his honorable discharge from the military, Anderson married.
 He and his wife, Margaret (1843-1933), a fellow Pennsylvania native, then became the parents of: Elizabeth Ann (c.
 1867-1872), Abram (b.
 January 1874), Sarah (b.
 August 1877), Lucinda (1876-1863), and Ida (1883-1969), all of whom were also natives of Pennsylvania.

 By 1900, Anderson and his son, Abram, were farming their family's land in West Bethlehem Township, Washington County, Pennsylvania.
 Also residing with them were Thomas Anderson's wife, Margaret, and their other children: Sarah, Lucinda, and Ida.

-Anderson died at his home in Amwell Township, Washington County, Pennsylvania on September 8, 1912, and was buried at the Ten Mile Dunkard Church Cemetery in Lone Pine, Pennsylvania.
+Anderson died at his home in Amwell Township, Pennsylvania on September 8, 1912, and was buried at the Ten Mile Dunkard Church Cemetery in Lone Pine, Pennsylvania.